The Do’s and Don’ts of Burial Insurance

 A-Rated Life Insurance Companies

-The next “do,” is you want to make sure it’s with an A-Rated life insurance company.
+The next “do,” is you want to make sure it’s with an A-Rated life insurance company in Arizona.
 There are burial insurance companies out there, life insurance companies that will be C-rated that will be B-rated.

 You don’t want to deal with any of these because there is no guarantee they will be there to pay when it comes time for your family to collect.